jonathanpeppers/Xamarin.Forms.Mocks/README.md

 }
 ```

-So you can even do things like load XAML dynamically:
+You can even do things in unit tests like load XAML dynamically:
 ```csharp
 using Xamarin.Forms.Xaml;
 //...